ejminguez/book-borrowing-system/backend/README.md

 - borrow books logic: a user can send a request to borrow books, then a librarian can issue the books to the user
 - middlewares
 - rbac (role-based access control)

+### [20.04.2025]
+- only librarians can add genre
+- I want to implement "borrowing logic"